hchargois/flexwriter/README.md

 import "github.com/hchargois/flexwriter"

 // by default, the flexwriter will output to standard output; and all
-// columns will default to being left-aligned rigids with no maximum width
+// columns will default to being "shrinkable" columns (i.e. they will match
-// (i.e. they will be exactly as wide as needed to fit their content);
+// their content size if it fits within the output width, but will shrink to
+// match the output width if the content is too big to fit on a single line);
 // and all columns will be separated by two spaces writer := flexwriter.New()